-The report concerns the financial year 01.11.2018 - 31.10.2019
+The report concerns the financial year 01.11.2019 - 31.10.2020

 Recommendation The company complies The company complies partially The company does not comply The explanation for complying partially/not complying with the recommendation 1.
-Communication and interaction by the company with its investors and other er stakeholde ers 1.1.
+Communication and interaction by the company with its investor s and other [•] stakeholde ers 1.1.
 Dialogue between company, shareholders and other stakeholders 1.1.1.
-The Committee recommends that the board of directors ensure ongoing dialogue between the company and its shareholders, so that the shareholders gain relevant insight into the company and in order for the board of directors to be aware of the shareholders' views, interests and opinions in relation to the company. х 1.1.2 .
+The Committee recommends that the board of directors ensure ongoing dialogue between the company and its shareholders, so that the shareholders gain relevant insight into the company and in order for the board of directors to be aware of the shareholders' views, interests and opinions in relation to the company. x 1.1.2 .
 The Committee recommends that the board of directors adopt policies on the company's relationship with its stakeholders, including shareholders, and that the board of directors ensure that the interests of the stakeholders are respected in accordance with company policies. х 1.1.3.
-The Committee recommends that the company publish quarterly reports. х
+The Committee recommends that the company publish quarterly reports. x 1.2.
+General meeting ·

-Recommendation The company complies The company complies partially The company does not comply The explanation for complying partially/not complying with the recommendation 1.2.
-General meeting 1.2.1.
-The Committee recommends that in organising the company's general meeting, the board of directors plans the meeting to support active ownership. Х 1.2.2.
-The Committee recommends that proxies or votes by post for the general meeting allow shareholders to consider each individual item on the agenda. х 1.3.
-Takeover bids • 1.3.1.
+Recommendation The company complies The company complies partially The company does not comply The explanation for complying partially/not complying with the recommendation 1.2.1.
+The Committee recommends that in organising the company's general meeting, the board of directors plans the meeting to support active ownership.
+X 1.2.2.
+The Committee recommends that proxies or votes by post for the general meeting allow shareholders to consider each individual item on the agenda. x 1.3.
+Takeover bids - - 1.3.1.
 The Committee recommends that the company set up contingency procedures in the event of takeover bids, from the time that the board of directors has reason to believe that a takeover bid will be made.
-The contingency procedures should establish that the board of directors should not without the acceptance of the general meeting, attempt to counter the takeover bid by making decisions which, in reality, prevent the shareholders from deciding on the takeover bid themselves. х 2.
+The contingency procedures should establish that the board of directors should not without the acceptance of the general meeting, attempt to counter the takeover bid by making decisions which, in reality, prevent the shareholders from deciding on the takeover bid themselves. x 2.
 Tasks and responsibilities of the board of directors 1 1 2.1.
 Overall tasks and responsibilities 2.1.1.
-The Committee recommends that at least once annually the board of directors consider the matters that should be included in the board's performance of its work. Х 2.1.2.
-The Committee recommends that at least once annually the board of directors consider the overall strategy of the company with a view to ensuring value creation in the company Х 2.1.3.
-The Committee recommends that the board of directors ensure that the company has a capital and share structure which supports that the strategy and long-term value creation Х
+The Committee recommends that at least once annually the board of directors consider the matters that should be included in the board's performance of its work.
+X 2.1.2.
+The Committee recommends that at least once annually the board of directors consider the overall strategy of the company with a view to ensuring value creation in the company X 2.1.3.
+The Committee recommends that the board of directors ensure that the company has a capital and share structure which supports that the strategy and long-term value creation of the company are in the best interest of the shareholders and x